 If you’ve been keeping up with this legal blog series, then you already know all about the headaches that unstructured media have created for legal professionals.
 Namely: there’s just too much of it.

 With so many ways for the average person (and business) to create content—from personal photos, videos, security surveillance, satellites, emails, body cams, zoom meetings, and more—attorneys now find themselves crushed under massive amounts of media content.
-A mountain of data that might very well contain valuable evidence, but which feels a little like searching for a needle in a Mt.
+This mountain of data might very well contain valuable evidence, but it can feel like searching for a needle in a Mt.
 Everest-sized haystack.

-Unfortunately, this technological wave isn’t going anywhere, anytime soon.
-Indeed, according to some estimates, roughly 80% of the data, worldwide, will be unstructured by 2025.
-Which, naturally, begs the question of what is to be done in the face of such mounting problems in an uncertain future…
+This technological wave isn’t going anywhere, anytime soon—according to some estimates, roughly 80% of data worldwide will be unstructured by 2025—which, naturally, begs the question of what is to be done in the face of such mounting problems in an uncertain future.

 ECA Software: The Lawsuit Game Changer

-By applying artificial intelligence to discovery processes, Illuminate has made early case assessment a hundred times more efficient, faster, and cost effective; giving attorneys the tools they need to continue capitalizing on this critical phase of a lawsuit with more detailed precision than ever before.
+By applying AI to discovery processes, Veritone Illuminate has made early case assessment a hundred times more efficient, faster, and cost-effective; giving attorneys the tools they need to continue capitalizing on this critical phase of a lawsuit with more detailed precision than ever before.

-- Compare and contrast evidence with outside case data; as well as,
+- Compare and contrast evidence with outside case data

 Accessing ECA’s Precog Powers: Anytime, Anywhere

 There’s no doubt about it: the precog connections that ECA software can make are an invaluable addition to the AI legal revolution.
-While this technology might not actually be able to tell the future, it gets close enough, providing attorneys with complex strategies for any case at near real time speeds.
+While this technology can’t actually predict the future, it gets close enough, providing attorneys with complex strategies for any case at near real-time speeds.

-The best part is, with Veritone’s aiWARE anywhere, these tools can be flexibly accessed either locally, online, or both; giving legal professionals the ability to tap into the precog powers of ECA, no matter where they might find themselves—even if it’s just riding out the next wave of pandemic lockdowns.
+The best part is, with Veritone aiWARE, these AI legal solutions and services can be flexibly accessed either locally, online, or both; giving legal professionals the ability to tap into the precog powers of ECA, no matter where they might find themselves.